 On arrival at CPC, your bereavement advisor will explain the service to you and be on hand throughout to provide support and comfort.
 For further information please click here.

 If you would like to attend your pet’s individual cremation please contact our bereavement advisors on 01763 207700 to make an appointment.

 If your pet has been euthanised at your veterinary practice, your vet should be able to make the final arrangements for you on your behalf.
 To ensure you receive the service you would like for your pet please inform your vet of your wishes.

-If your pet has passed away peacefully at home you can contact us to make the arrangements yourself or if you wish to bring your pet to us directly.
+If your pet has passed away peacefully at home you can contact us to make the arrangements yourself, we can collect from your home or vet practice.

-If your pet passes away in the evening you should contact your veterinary practice or the crematorium on 01763 207700 the following morning.
+If your pet passes away in the evening you should contact your veterinary practice following morning.
+You may also wish to contact us on 01763 207 700.